9 artifacts in this set

 Lincoln Zephyr Automobile with the Diesel-Powered "Burlington Zephyr" Streamlined Train, December 1935

 Diesel-electric locomotives started appearing on long-distance passenger trains in the 1930s.
 Their sleek, modern appearance may have lured some riders away from the highways and back onto the rails.
 The Chicago, Burlington & Quincy Railroad's diesel-powered Pioneer Zephyr made a promotional run from Denver to Chicago in just over 13 hours, maintaining an average speed of 77 miles per hour.

 While not as romantic as steam locomotives, diesel-electrics soon found their place in the popular culture surrounding American railroads.
-Colorful paint scheme used on real locomotives of the Santa Fe, the Erie, the Southern and other lines translated well to HO-scale models.
+Colorful paint schemes used on real locomotives of the Santa Fe, the Erie, the Southern and other lines translated well to HO-scale models.
 This model wears the Pennsylvania Railroad’s traditional livery of Tuscan red with gold "cat's whiskers" pinstripes.

 "Old No. 30," the Last Steam Locomotive Replaced by Diesels on the Ford Rouge Plant Railroad, March 1950

 The period from about 1945 to 1960 is often called the "Transition Era" on American railroads.
 Newly purchased diesel-electric locomotives worked alongside veteran steamers as railroad companies replaced their fleets.
 The changeover was swift after World War II.
 In 1945, diesel-electrics hauled just seven percent of the nation’s freight trains.
 Within 15 years that figure soared to 98 percent.